This small town girl pursued CA against all odds and started her own firm when 3-months pregnant

 I believe in specializing and expanding my skills, so I did various certification courses and also pursued Company Secretary.

 I was new to Mumbai and didn’t have many connections, so it was challenging to get clients.

-Initially, I got work on assignment basis from relatives, friends and gradually started getting independent tasks.
-I soon realised how important it is to network and so I started to attend various seminars and joined various groups on social media.
+Initially, I got work on an assignment basis from relatives, friends and gradually started getting independent tasks.
+I soon realized how important it is to network and so I started to attend various seminars and joined various groups on social media.

 I had analytical knowledge, but meeting people was not easy.